 We’ve been meaning to buy some navy curtains to go with the gold rods we have.
 Those will really pull the room together!
 We also got blackout shades so those have helped keep the room dark when we’re rocking him for naps.

 We hired a sleep consultant around 6 weeks because Thomas was a MAJOR struggle and I was falling apart.
 While that’s too soon to official “sleep train”, we learned some key mistakes we were making and we saw improvements within a week!
 So, whether you want to get your newborn, infant, toddler or school-age child sleeping an extra hour or to sleep through the night (YES PLEASE), seriously look into a sleep consultant.
-We used Molly from Restfully.
-You can complete her pediatric sleep questionnaire and get connected with her within 24 hours.
-Be sure to use coach code MOLLY1 to work with Molly directly and use promo code TERI10 for 10% off.
-Her facebook is linked here and her Instagram here.
+We used Molly from Sleep Shore.
+If you want to reach out, use promo code Teri10 for 10% off.
+Her Instagram is linked here.

 The cutest nursery in the world is great, but it’s even greater if your child actually SLEEPS, ha!
-Keep these tips from Molly, a sleep coach from Restfully, in mind when designing your nursery.
+Keep these tips from Molly, a sleep coach from Sleep Shore, in mind when designing your nursery.
 More about Molly below, along with a promo code to work with her.

 The basic elements your nursery needs for good sleep!

 The room in which your child sleeps should be dark, cool, and quiet for all sleep, both naps

 Circadian rhythms are largely determined by exposure to light, and even a small amount of